Mixxy3k/Aoria-2.0/README.md

 ﻿# Aoria About
 Aoria is just a space shooter C++ (SFML) project.

+# Aoria 2.0 Alpha 1.4.1
+- Updeted:
+  - Console Manager now use teamplates so it can works with more variables types

 # Aoria 2.0 DEBUG BUILD 1.3
 - Updated:
   - json library and change how the system work